t0mgerman/2D-canvas-mode-7-experiment/readme.md

 ## Building / Running

-Clone the repo and run `npm run serve` to run the code hosted by `webpack-dev-server`
+Clone the repo, run `npm install` to get dependencies - then run `npm run serve` to host a dev build with `webpack-dev-server`

 Controls are `W`,`A`,`S`,`D` for movement and `Shift` to accelerate.